It’s no secret that college is getting more expensive by the minute.

 As a result of student loan debt, many student borrowers find themselves starting out behind, rather than ahead, since they've obtained loads of debt which follows them throughout many years of their career.

-Make sure you research and consider all of the available options before you borrow.
+Make sure you research and consider all of the available options before

 Ask yourself questions, such as: